Mondia whitei

 Status

-The main threat to the species is over-exploitation by local communities for subsistence and commercial purposes.
-It is reported to be extinct from the wild in its main area of exploitation in the Tugela River in South Africa (Cartan & Crouch 1998).
+Mondia whitei is known to be extensively collected and sold for traditional medicine in South Africa.
+It was once regarded as fairly plentiful in the coastal districts of KwaZulu-Natal but has been reported as scarce in South Africa since the late 1800s.
 In Kenya it is among the most heavily exploited species and is reported to have disappeared from the central province due to both over-exploitation and an increase in demand for agricultural land.
-Because the roots are harvested the plant is destroyed when utilised.

 Various initiatives exist that strive to cultivate plants in order to satisfy the commercial demand and to reintroduce the species in the wild.
+Although Mondia whitei occurs in protected areas, there are concerns of bad management of reserves in some areas.

 Distribution and habitat